Pointer and Memory Management

 Pointer :

-Pointers store the addresses of variables, function blocks and programs, while an application program is running.
-A pointer points to one of the named objects or to a variable with any data type.
+The pointer can store the addresses of variables, function blocks, and programs, while an application program is running.
+A pointer points to one of the named objects or a variable with any data type.

 pInt := ADR(nIntVar1); //pInt is the address where it was saved